esl/MongooseIM/doc/modules/mod_auth_token.md

 </iq>
 ```

-Once a client has obtained a token it may start authenticating
-using the `X-OAUTH` SASL mechanism when reaching the authentication
-phase of an XMPP connection initiation.
+Once a client has obtained a token, they may start authenticating using the `X-OAUTH` SASL mechanism when reaching the authentication phase of an XMPP connection initiation.

 ### Login with access or refresh token

-In order to log into the XMPP server using a previously requested token
-a client should send the following stanza:
+In order to log into the XMPP server using a previously requested token, a client should send the following stanza:

 ```xml
 <auth xmlns="urn:ietf:params:xml:ns:xmpp-sasl" mechanism="X-OAUTH">